martin5709/Group83-MLOps-02476/reports/README.md

 s203822: In general in charge of a lot of different tasks and infrastructure.
 The biggest of these being the Vertex AI management, hydra and typer configs, the model and training development, and GitHub actions for testing.

-s243266: in charge of the docker file for training, Google Cloud Artifact and image building triggers.
+s243266: in charge of the docker files locally and in the cloud.
+Google Cloud Artifacts and image building triggers.